-- Learn about and understand how the new technologies work. - Talk to your children and find out what technologies they are using and what they do on them. - Develop a relationship with your children so that they will be comfortable and confident to come to you if they are being bullied, or someone they know is being bullied. - Watch out for signs such as suddenly not going online as much as before, or conversely, going online more frequently, or unwillingness to go to school. - Contact the school to talk about the issue, even if the bully (bullies) are from a different school. - If the bullying is occurring through mobile phone, contact police or the phone service provider.
-You may also want to change your child's telephone number and try to have the child understand that she/ he shouldn't widely give out the phone number. - Teach your child to behave in a moral and ethical way when using the technologies.
-They shouldn't post or message anything that they wouldn't want you, their Friends, Community members or their teachers could see.
+- Learn about and understand how the new technologies work. - Talk to children and find out what technologies they use. - Develop a relationship with children so that they will be comfortable and confident to come to you if they are being bullied, or someone they know is being bullied.

+• Watch out for signs such as suddenly not going online as much as before, or conversely, going online more frequently, or unwillingness to go to school.

+- Contact the school to talk about the issue, even if the bullies are from a different school. - If the bullying is occurring through mobile phone, contact police or the phone service provider.
+You may also want to change your child's telephone number and try to have the child understand that he/she shouldn't widely give out the phone number. - Teach your child to behave in a moral and ethical way when using the technologies.
+They shouldn't post or message anything that they wouldn't want you, their friends, community members or their teachers could see.